Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Nevada Performance Insights

-- The Wolf Pack outscore opponents by 14.5 points per game (posting 79.3 points per game, 85th in college basketball, and allowing 64.8 per contest, 48th in college basketball) and have a +173 scoring differential.
+- The Wolf Pack have a +173 scoring differential, topping opponents by 14.5 points per game.
+They're putting up 79.3 points per game to rank 83rd in college basketball and are allowing 64.8 per outing to rank 49th in college basketball.

-- Nevada wins the rebound battle by an average of 3.4 boards.
-It grabs 37.7 rebounds per game (130th in college basketball) compared to its opponents' 34.3.
+- Nevada wins the rebound battle by 3.4 boards on average.
+It collects 37.7 rebounds per game, which ranks 130th in college basketball, while its opponents pull down 34.3 per outing.

-- Nevada connects on two fewer threes per contest than the opposition, 5.6 (322nd in college basketball) compared to its opponents' 7.6.
+- Nevada makes 5.6 three-pointers per game (321st in college basketball) while shooting 32.8% from beyond the arc (212th in college basketball).
+It is making 2.0 fewer threes per outing than its opponents, who drain 7.6 per game while shooting 30.0%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.